akveo/nebular/docs/articles/auth-install.md

 ## Installation steps

 1) First, let's install the module as it's distributed as an npm package, but make sure you have the [Nebular Theme module up and running](https://akveo.github.io/nebular/#/docs/installation/add-into-existing-project).
 Nebular Theme is required to use built-in Auth Components.
-If you are not going to use those at all, you can use `Auth Module` without `Nebular Theme`.
+If you are not going to use those at all, you can use `Auth Module` without the `Nebular Theme` module.

 Let's assume that we need to setup email & password authentication based on Nebular Auth and `NbPasswordAuthStrategy`.